sahilsoni960/Fullstack-Development/SmartPersonalKB-GenAI/README.md

 # Smart Personal Knowledge Base with Generative AI

 ## Project Overview
 A modern Spring Boot application that allows users to store, organize, and search personal notes, code snippets, and documents.
-The system integrates with the Google Gemini LLM API to provide generative Q&A and summarization features based on the stored content.
+The system integrates with the Google Gemini LLM API to provide generative Q&A and summarization features based on the stored content. **With Retrieval-Augmented Generation (RAG), the system can automatically search and use your notes, snippets, and documents as context for smarter, personalized answers.**

 ## Goals
 - Maximize use of Spring Boot concepts for hands-on learning.